willmcallister/Madison-Future-Biking/README.md

-# Geog 575 Final Project (Title TBD)
+# Explore the Future of Biking in Madison!

 ### Overview
-Broadly, we are interested in combining our joint interest in urban planning with interactive mapping techniques we are learning in Geog 575.
-We want to create an bike network interactive map for the City of Madison, WI to allow users to view proposed changes to bicycle infrastructure in the city.
+Use our interactive map to view both upcoming changes to the bike network in Madison both at the site level and for the overall network.

 ### Team Members
  - Will McAllister